 Tap that customer base.
 Know and love them.

 Better yet, show them you know and love them by learning to understand what makes customers tick.
-Connect your data dots to serve your customers first.
+Connect the dots in your data to serve your customers first.

 ERP in Development